JiuLing-zhang/JiuLing.AutoUpgrade/README_en.md

 \- 🔥 Component supports self-update
 \- 🌈 Supports HTTP
 \- 🌀 Supports FTP
+\- ⚡ Supports GitHub Release
 \- ⭐ Prohibits running after version expiration

 ## How to Run

 1. 🕐 Download the update package from the server (if updates are available)
 2. 🕑 Close the main application
-3. 🕒 Extract the update package and copy the contents to the main application’s root directory
+3. 🕒 Extract the update package and copy the contents to the main application's root directory
 4. 🕓 Restart the main application

 **🎈If the minimum version is specified and the main program version is lower than the minimum version, the automatic update program will not be allowed to skip this update.
 If the automatic update program is closed directly without updating, the main program will also be closed.**